 Most of the boys’ agendas are being checked and signed nightly and students are being picked up safely at dismissal time.
 We’ve had a few queries about assemblies and number one dress.
-Please note that number one dress isn’t required for assemblies until winter dress begins with our Remembrance Day assembly.
+Pllease note that number one dress isn’t required for assemblies until winter dress begins in late October.

-Our first unit of inquiry centres on the concept that if people have rights, they also have responsibilities.
-Class activities will include paired reading of fictional stories that highlight the rights of survival, protection, participation and development.
-Students will review their ability to summarize succinctly after their readings.
+Our first unit of inquiry centers on the concept that if people have rights, they also have responsibilities.
+Class activities will include paired reading of fictional stories that highlight rights of survival, protection, participation and development.
+Students will be reviewing their ability to summarize succinctly after their readings.
 Next, students with a partner will read from one central non-fiction text, A Life Like Mine, to learn about the lives of children around the world.
-This text is based on the “United Nations Convention of the Rights of the Child.”
+This text is based upon the “United Nations Convention of the Rights of the Child.”

-In math, we began our exploration of place value with a numbers hunt in the classroom.
-We encourage you to continue to highlight large numbers found in real life, e.g. in almanacs, billboards or newspapers.
+In math, we began our exploration of place value with a numbers hunt in the classroom and we’d encourage you to continue to highlight large numbers found in real life, e.g. in almanacs, billboards or newspapers.
 We hope that you’ll be involved throughout the year in the “Everyday Mathematics” home link pages as a way to interact with your child and his learning.

 Ms. Crippin and Mr. Ferley